Laura's Blog

 With Trump, we are still learning exactly how deliberately untruthful his statements may be.
 (But the New York Times—which he derides as the “failing New York Times” has been keeping a list. https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html?_r=0 )

 These include his claims about the size of his inauguration crowd; his making up Time magazine covers of himself to hang in his resorts; his stiffing small businessmen in real estate projects while crowing he’d “make America great again” by thinking about “the little guy.”
 He seems to have taken some tactics straight from McCarthy.
-For instance, his standing in front of piles of manila folders, saying, “These are just some of the many documents I’ve signed turning over complete control (of his businesses) to my sons,” yet not allowing any reporter to open a single folder, (much like McCarthy’s list of so-called State Department moles).
+Such as his standing in front of piles of manila folders while saying, “These are just some of the many documents I’ve signed turning over complete control (of his businesses) to my sons,” yet not allowing any reporter to open a single folder.
+(Much like McCarthy’s list of so-called State Department moles that he never showed any reporter, claiming he'd left it in his suitcase.)

 During the Army-McCarthy hearings, McCarthy’s staff would even doctor evidence, cropping a photograph to make it more incriminating and perhaps faking an officer’s letter accusing the Army of “being soft” on communists.
 Only special prosecutor Robert Mueller will be able to answer definitively what Trump and his inner circle might have done to spin the truth.
 But the revelation that a meeting with Russians which participants now admit was about digging up damaging information on Clinton belies Trump’s initial statement that the gathering was only to discuss adoption.
 Same with his first and then contradictory statements about why he fired FBI Director Comey.

-Intimidation and bullying.
-McCarthy browbeat witnesses—sometimes asking if they felt they deserved the same fate as the executed Rosenbergs.
-Trump eggs on crowds to boo reporters standing behind them as “the biggest liars” ever, or even to manhandle opponents as he did during an Iowa campaign, telling his rally listeners to “knock the crap out of” protestors who might throw tomatoes, and then promising, “I will pay the legal fees.”
+Intimidation and bullying: McCarthy browbeat witnesses—sometimes asking if they felt they deserved the same fate as the executed Rosenbergs.
+Trump eggs on crowds to boo reporters standing behind them as “the biggest liars ever," or even to manhandle opponents as he did during an Iowa campaign, telling his rally listeners to “knock the crap out of” protestors, and then promising, “I will pay the legal fees.”

 Both men seemed determined to dismantle the State Department and target the LGBTIQA+ community.
-During the 1950s’ “lavender scare,” any hints of homosexuality became grounds for dismissal from federal agencies, the claim being it made individuals susceptible to blackmail and therefore national security risks.
-Among other things, Executive Order 10450 included this reason for investigation or dismissal: “immoral, or notoriously disgraceful conduct, habitual use of intoxicants to excess, drug addiction, sexual perversion.”
+During McCarthyism, any hints of homosexuality became grounds for dismissal from federal agencies, the claim being it made individuals susceptible to blackmail and therefore national security risks.
+Among other things, Executive Order 10450 included this reason for investigation or dismissal by Loyalty Review Boards: “immoral, or notoriously disgraceful conduct, habitual use of intoxicants to excess, drug addiction, sexual perversion.”

 Trump’s recent banning of transgender service members from the military, and Vice President Pence’s opposition to gay rights leave many deeply concerned about future actions of the administration.